Naia Laso

-Naia Laso (born November 19, 2008) is a Spanish skateboarder.
+Naia Laso Ponciano (born November 19, 2008) is a Spanish skateboarder.
 She represented Spain at the 2024 Summer Olympics.
 Laso is a three-time Spanish skateboarding national champion.

 Career

 Laso competed at the 2023 World Skateboarding Championship in Rome.
 During the qualification round she had the highest score of 83.18 points.
 She finished the championship in fifth place.

 In March 2024, she won the World Skate Tour (WST) stop in Dubai, with a score of 93.46 points.
 Following the 2024 Olympic Qualifier Series, Laso qualified for the 2024 Summer Olympics.
 During the park event at the Olympics she finished in seventh place with a score of 86.28 points.

 In September 2024, she competed at the 2024 World Skateboarding Championship.
 During the qualification round she had the highest score of 88.21 points.
 During the finals she won a bronze medal with a score of 90.14 points.